(Disclosure: Some of the links below may be affiliate links)

 In total, we spent 6512 CHF this month.
 Without taxes, this amounts to 5757 CHF.
 This is significantly higher than our goal of 5000 CHF per month.

 This month is not entirely without taxes.
-We had to pay the real estate tax of our county.
+We had to pay the real estate tax of our municipality.
 This tax is a percent of the house’s value we must pay yearly.

 Our food category is still better this month.
 We had one meal out and a few unusual expenses at the local market, but other than that, we were more reasonable than last month.
 I still think we can do better than that, but I will not obsess over it.